tekal-ai/elevator-tech-test/README.md

 # Memorable Technical Test: build an elevator system

 In this exercise, you are going to design an elevator system for a skyscraper with 100 floors.
 The goal is to minimize the amount of time spent between calling an elevator and arriving at the destination floor.

+You will have a 48h window to complete the challenge, but we ask you to not spend more than 4hs working on it.

 If any portion of this project’s requirements is relaxed, please include in your solution which requirements they are with a brief description for why they couldn’t be included.

 ## Part A: